schrojunzhang/TB-IEC-Score/README.md

 Arguments:
 --protein_file: The path of the protein PDB file.
 --train_size: A float number used in the train-validation split.
+Default is 0.8
 --crystal_ligand_file: The path of the crystalized ligand file in MOL2 format.
+Used for binding site locating.
 --tmp_dir: The temporary directory for file saving.
 --dst_dir: The directory for saving descriptors CSV file and model file.
 --ligand_path: The path for ligands files.
 ```
+# other scripts related to experiments in the paper
-## 2. scripts used for descriptors generation
+## 1. scripts used for descriptors generation
 ```
 Descriptions